Tarator

 Notes

-Raw garlic intensifies as it sits in liquid.
-If you are making this soup ahead of time for a weeknight dinner, limit the garlic to two cloves to avoid it becoming overpowering by the time it reaches the table.
+Raw garlic blooms and intensifies as it sits in liquid.
+If you are making this soup several hours ahead of time, drop down to two cloves to avoid it blowing out your palate by dinner.